Drought Status

 How residents and businesses can help

-- Fix indoor leaks such as toilets, faucets, and showers (over 60% of indoor use).
+• Fix indoor leaks such as toilets, faucets, and showers.

-On January 12, 2026, the Massachusetts Executive Office of Energy and Environmental Affairs (EEA) issued an updated drought status.
-EEA Secretary Rebecca Tepper announced that drought conditions worsened in the Central and Northeast Regions to a Level 2 – Significant Drought.
-Conditions also declined in nearly all other regions, moving the Southeast Region to a Level 1 – Mild Drought.
-The Millers River Basin worsened to a Level 3 – Critical Drought.
+On February 11, 2026, the Massachusetts Executive Office of Energy and Environmental Affairs (EEA) announced that the Southeast Region worsened to a Level 2 – Significant Drought.
+The Millers River Basin improved to Level 2 – Significant Drought, and all other regions remained unchanged.

-- Millers River Basin: Level 3 – Critical Drought
+• Millers River Basin: Improved to Level 2 – Significant Drought

-State agencies will continue monitoring conditions and coordinating public information.
-The Drought Management Task Force will meet again on February 10 at 9:30 AM.
-Residents and businesses are urged to check with their local water system to see if more stringent local watering restrictions are in place, including for those using a private well.
+State agencies will continue to monitor conditions and coordinate drought response.
+Residents and businesses should check with their local water supplier to determine whether stricter local restrictions are in place, including for private well users.

 Why Conservation Still Matters